felgabeee/Directors-Dealing/README.md

 * If the language you are using on your computer is different from FR or ENG then you will need to change the __init__ instance accordingly.

+* The reason why the number of Directors' dealings (number of raw) differ from the number of Director's dealings that is dispalyed on the AMF/ESMA website is due to the fact that transactions below 50 000€ are not taken into account and as a result removed.